Marcus4420/dooter/README.md

 - Create chat page
 - Create Profile page
 - More content on home page
+- Make loading animation on message submit
 ### Logic
 - Get realtime connection to supabase
 - Allow for messages to be sent
-- Allow for users to select a reciever of messages
+- Allow for users to select a receiver of messages
+- Make users searchable
 ### Database
 - Setup RLS on messages
 - Normalize DB
 - Update schemas
-- Change from Serial to UUID in database
 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.